hughobrien/psu-constitution/README.md

 	2. The PSU Council shall debate University activities which effect the postgraduate population.

-	3. The PSU Council by including Faculty Representatives, provides the Postgraduate Executive of details on the student experience of postgraduates, which can be represented back to the Faculty boards and fundamentally, the University structures with which they are interacting with.
+	3. The PSU Council, by including Faculty Representatives, provides the Postgraduate Executive of details on the student experiences of postgraduates, which can be represented back to the Faculty boards and fundamentally, the University structures with which they are interacting.

 8. The quorum for PSU Council shall be a simple majority of eligible council members.
 Each member has one vote and voting results are based on a simple majority of eligible voting council members.
 The Chair of Council shall have the casting vote where necessary.